SethRobertson/GitBestPractices/0main.md

     very temporary uses).
 This way you'll have some idea what a stash is about when you are looking at it months later.

+* Protect your bare/server repos against history rewriting

+    If you initialize a bare git repository with "--shared" it will automatically get the git-config "receive.denyNonFastForwards" set
+    to true.
+You should ensure that this is set just in case you did something weird during initialization.
+Furthermore, you should also set "receive.denyDeletes" so that people who are trying to rewrite history cannot simply delete the branch and then recreate it.
+Best practice is for there to be a speedbump any time someone is trying to delete or rewrite history, since it is such a bad idea.

 * Experiment!

     When you have an idea or are not sure what something does, try it out!